Using Language Models as Closed-Loop High-Level Planners for Robotics Applications: A Brief Overview and Benchmarks: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this work, we design and conduct controlled experiments to investigate how to use VLMs as closed-loop symbolic planners from a control-theoretic perspective.
-We found that closed-loop symbolic planning is preferred over open-loop, even in static environments, due to the limited geometric and logical reasoning capabilities of VLMs.
-We also found that the control horizon does not substantially impact the performance of VLM symbolic planners, given that warm-starting is properly utilized.
+In this work, we design and conduct controlled experiments to investigate how to use VLMs as closed-loop high-level planners.
+We found that closed-loop high-level planning is preferred over open-loop, even in static environments, due to the limited geometric and logical reasoning capabilities of VLMs.
+We also found that the control horizon does not substantially impact the performance of VLM high-level planners, given that warm-starting is properly utilized.

-While our work demonstrates strong promise, the methodology has several limitations that point to important future research directions.
-The first is that we use VLMs as \emph{zero-shot} symbolic planners, and we recognize that how VLMs are trained (e.g., training data distribution and training procedures) could have profound impacts on the performance of the VLM planner.
-Furthermore, we did not perform extensive prompt engineering in this work, and the language steerability of VLMs can also have significant impacts on the performance of VLM symbolic planners.
-Lastly, the action primitives used in this work are limited to \texttt{pick} and \texttt{place}, but we do expect the observations from this work to apply to VLM symbolic planning with other action primitives, since in our experiment setup we make no assumptions about the action primitives, and the VLM symbolic planner would treat other action primitives no different than \texttt{pick} and \texttt{place} used in our experiments.
+While our work demonstrates promise, the methodology has several limitations that point to important future research directions.
+The first is that we use VLMs as \emph{zero-shot} planners, and we recognize that how VLMs are trained (e.g., training data distribution and training procedures) could have profound impacts on the performance of the VLM planner.
+Furthermore, our experiments do not consider the potential impact that prompt variability could have on the results, though in our initial experiments we see very little difference in the results when we use different prompts, as long as necessary information (ones that are present in the experiment prompts) are provided.

-\acks{This research is supported in part by the DARPA Assured Neuro Symbolic Learning and Reasoning (ANSR) program and by the NSF CAREER program (2240163).}
+Lastly, the action primitives used in this work are limited to \texttt{pick} and \texttt{place}, but we do expect the observations from this work to apply to VLM high-level planning with other action primitives, since in our experiment setup we make no assumptions about the action primitives, and the VLM high-level planner would treat other action primitives no differently from the \texttt{pick} and \texttt{place} used in our experiments.